-- 7.36 The NPPF requires planning policies and decisions to promote safe and inclusive communities that are well designed, safe, accessible and address the health and wellbeing needs of communities.
+7.33 Each pitch should measure at least 500 square metres (unless extended families are sharing facilities, in which case their needs will be assessed individually) and provide, as a minimum, a utility building, an amenity area, and appropriate hard standing for a trailer, touring caravan and another vehicle.
+Pitches should be laid out to ensure the security and safety of residents and allow ease of movement, whether walking, cycling or driving.
+The NPPF requires planning policies and decisions to promote safe and inclusive communities that are well designed, safe, accessible and address the health security and safety of residents and allow ease of movement, whether walking, cycling or driving.
+The NPPF requires planning policies and decisions to promote safe and inclusive communities that are well designed, safe, accessible and address the health and well-being needs of communities.
 Policy DM4 of LPP2 sets out the design principles for new development.
-Policy DM37 is designed to supplement Policy DM4 but is tailored specifically to the needs of Gypsy and Travellers, and is based on design best practice guidance17.
-The needs of Travelling Showpeople are typically occupied during the winter months, and it is important sufficient space is provided on site for the storage of large vehicles and other equipment.
+Policy DM37 is designed to supplement Policy DM4 but is tailored specifically to the needs of Gypsy and Travellers, and is based on design best practice guidance15.
+The needs of Travelling Showpeople differ from those of Gypsies and Travellers.
+Yards for Travelling Showpeople are typically occupied during the winter months, and it is important sufficient space is provided on site for the storage of large vehicles and other equipment.
 As such Travelling Showpeople sites often comprise a mix of uses including residential accommodation and storage.
-Policy DM38 sets out the design principles for new Travelling Showpeople sites to provide a high standard of accommodation. - 7.37 The figure of 500m2 has been used to ensure that final pitch design can accommodate all of the matters set out in design guidance, also including landscaping, play space and access arrangements.
-Final pitch sizes will ultimately be a matter for detailed planning applications to determine.
+Policy DM38 sets out the design principles for new Travelling Showpeople sites to provide a high standard of accommodation.

-17 Department of Communities and Local Government (2008) Designing Gypsy and Traveller Sites; Good Practice Guide available at:
+15 Department of Communities and Local Government (2008) Designing Gypsy and Traveller Sites; Good Practice Guide available at:

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/11439/desi gninggypsysites.pdf
+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/11439/designinggypsysites.pdf